Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 The overall process is to download the files to your workstation, extract the uncommented key value pairs into a new file, organise for ease of reference later, update values to Ansible variables for use with automation.

-The file should be saved with meaningful name relating to the SAP Product e.g `S4HANA_2020_ISS_v001.inifile.params` and uploaded to the Storage Account.
+The file should be saved with a meaningful name relating to the SAP Product, e.g `S4HANA_2020_ISS_v001.inifile.params` and uploaded to the Storage Account.

 1. Download all `inifile.params` files to your workstation, and make a backup of each file.
 1. In **your editor** open each file.
 1. Create a new consolidation file named for the SAP Product, e.g. `S4HANA_2020_ISS_v001.inifile.params`.
-1. From the SCS inifile, copy the header into the consolidated and format for readability, e.g.
+1. From the SCS inifile, copy the header into the consolidated file and format for readability, e.g.

    ```ini
    #########################################################################################################################